CasperWA/push-protected/README.md

 It is recommended to not add unneccessary scopes to a PAT that are not needed for its intended purpose.

+## Usage

+This action is inspired by [`ad-m/github-push-action`](https://github.com/marketplace/actions/github-push) and to ease its use, it implements some of the same functionality.
+The inputs `repository`, `branch`, and `token` are similar, where the `token` input has been renamed from `github_token`.
+The `ad-m/github-push-action` input `directory` (and temporarily `force` and `tags`) are the only unsupported inputs.

+To use this action, the workflow is also similar to `ad-m/github-push-action`.

+First, you **MUST** use the [`actions/checkout`](https://github.com/marketplace/actions/checkout) action to checkout your local repository if you wish to make changes to it before pushing these changes to `branch`.

+Second, you then make your changes.
+Either as an explicit step of the workflow or you can run a separate script that incorporates all your changes.
+If you wish to add tags or similar this can also be done now.

+Finally, you run this action, specifying the inputs to your needs (see overview of all inputs below), and the action will take care to create a temporary branch with your changes, where the status checks will run, before merging it into your target branch (`branch` input), effectively "pushing" your local changes to the protected branch.

 ## Inputs

 All input names in **bold** are _required_.